kaltura/media-framework/nginx-live-module/README.md

 - `end` - the segment was stopped, and the duration of the segment was decided.
 When a segment reaches this state, the full segment can be published in the playlist.
     Note that a segment cannot be started before the previous segment has ended, because the playlist cannot publish a part of segment N, without publishing the full duration of segment N-1.

-When getting a media playlist request for some track, it is possible that some of the segments in the timeline are pending on the requested track, or maybe even do not exist yet.
+When getting a media playlist request on a track, it is possible that some of the segments in the timeline are pending on the requested track, or maybe even do not exist yet.
 These segments are excluded from the timeline returned in the KSMP response.

 In addition to the per-track state, a segment index can be in one of two states on the channel level: